-MDPC has a comprehensive infection prevention and control program in place.
+Manningham Day Procedure Centre complies with a comprehensive Infection Prevention and Control program.
 Our facility and staff are regularly audited for compliance with national infection prevention and control guidelines, Australian Standards for reprocessing of reusable instruments (AS/NZ 4187:2014) and the Australian Commission of Safety and Quality in Healthcare [ACSQHC] National Safety and Quality Health Service Standards (NSQHSS).

 Hand Hygiene Australia program

-MDPC is committed to the Hand Hygiene Australia program and conducts regular audits to ensure compliance.
-The results of hand hygiene audits conducted on our Medical, Nursing and Allied Health and support staff at 96% are well above benchmark industry standards.
+Manningham Day Procedure Centre is committed to the Hand Hygiene Australia program and conducts regular audits to ensure compliance.
+The results of hand hygiene audits conducted on our Medical, Nursing and support staff are well above benchmark industry standards.